Nuix/discover-extension-sdk/API.md

 - `mainIds` <[Array]<[Main ID]>> Main IDs of the documents to select.
 - returns: A promise that resolves upon Ringtail's acknowledgement of the request.

 Clears any prior selection and selects the given documents.
-Pass an empty array to just clear the selection.
+Pass an empty array to clear the selection.

 #### .select(add, mainIds) ⇒ <[Promise]>
 - `add` <[Boolean]> `true` to select the given documents, `false` to deselect.